If this is your first time camping at Burning Man, please read the First-Timer's Guide and the

 8. YOUR SKIN AND YOUR LIPS will start cracking as soon as you hit the playa.
 Make sure to bring plenty of moisturizers, foot cream, hand cream, chapstick, sun cream, and a hat!!!

-9. DUST MASKS or bandannas will protect your lungs during dust storms.
-Take this very seriously, as the alkaline dust of the playa can cause serious long-time respiratory problems.
-If your lungs are on the delicate side, consider purchasing a respirator (from hardware stores, the 3M will do, it will say “for sprays and chemical fumes” or something like that), and they happen to be much more comfortable to wear than the little white masks anyway!
+9. DUST MASKS or bandanas will protect your lungs during dust storms.
+Take this very seriously, as the alkaline dust of the playa can cause serious long-term respiratory problems.
+If your lungs are on the delicate side, consider purchasing a respirator (from hardware stores - the 3M-type will do - it will say “for sprays and chemical fumes” or something similar), and they happen to be much more comfortable to wear than the little white masks anyway!

 12. CRAVINGS : we all have them.
 If you have a favorite snack or food you can’t live without, make sure to bring it along – no corner delis on the playa!

-13. Last but not least, YOUR GOGGLES will not only keep all that dust out of your gorgeous and precious eyes, but they are also you major fashion statement, a true reflection of the Shamanista you are deep deep down there!!!
+13. Last but not least, YOUR GOGGLES will not only keep all that dust out of your gorgeous and precious eyes, but they are also your major fashion statement, a true reflection of the Shamanista you are deep, deep down!!!

 I remember bitterly regretting showing up for my first burn with a pair of cheapo plastic goggles from the hardware store – do not make the same mistake!!!!